cathyxinchangli/cee498ds-project11/manuscript.md

 * `THRES` value: a higher threshold means less samples but more training time steps, and vice versa.
 * Hyperparameters: such as learning rate, number of epochs and number of samples to shuffle.

-Table {@tbl: table1} below summarizes the changes we made for three of the submissions, as well as the scores.
+Table 1 below summarizes the changes we made for three of the submissions, as well as the scores.
 Note the score for the competition is Root Mean Squared Logarithmic Error (RMSLE) as defined by the competition.

 Table 1: Summary of key adjustments made for three submissions using RNN-LSTM.
-{#tbl:table1}

 | Submission | Model Architecture  | `THRES` | Learning Rate                                     | Shuffle, Batch | EarlyStopping | Scores (Training, Testing) |
 |------------|---------------------|-----------------------------------|---------------------------------------------------|----------------|---------------|----------------------------|